50 HOUR FILMMAKING CHALLENGE

 Make a Film in 50 Hours at World's Largest Filmmaking Challenge!

-Over 1.65 Lac filmmakers from over 30 countries participated in our challenge in last 9 years.
-Be one of them this year and stand a chance to have your work showcased to the best directors and filmmakers in the industry.
+In last 10 years, over 1.85 Lac filmmakers from over 38 countries participated in this challenge.
+Be one of them and stand a chance to have your work showcased to the best directors and filmmakers in the industry.

 Mobile category is open for everyone.
 The films have to be shot on mobile phones only.
 Mobile cameras should have a minimum resolution of 1080p.